 This stormwater fee is managed as an enterprise fund and is therefore restricted.
-These funds are used solely for i) the implementation and management of the stormwater program; ii) constructing, operating, and maintenance of stormwater facilities (including green infrastructure); and iii) payment for other project costs and performance of other functions or duties authorized by law in conjunction with the maintenance, operation, repair, construction, design, planning and management of stormwater facilities, programs and operations.
+These funds are used solely for:

+- The implementation and management of the stormwater program - Constructing, operating, and maintenance of stormwater facilities (including green infrastructure); - Payment for other project costs and performance of other functions or duties authorized by law in conjunction with the maintenance, operation, repair, construction, design, planning and management of stormwater facilities, programs and operations.